Our fitness expert, Becky Fuller, explains why weight training is the one form of exercise you can't afford to ignore

 Weight training tips for women over 50

 I have had the privilege of training numerous women over 50, delivering a variety of weight training sessions.
-Whether you opt for kettlebells, barbells, dumbbells resistance bands, bodyweight or (my favourite) a combination of all styles, here's my top tips.
+Whether you opt for kettlebells, barbells, dumbbells resistance bands, bodyweight or a combination of all styles, here's my top tips.

 Always start with bodyweight exercises: If you learn each exercise properly using no weight at all, then you'll be able to safely progress to using weight without risking injury.
 Start off by learning basic movement patterns - squat, hinge, planks and push ups to build up your initial strength.
 Then once you’ve mastered your form, you can start using weights.